-It’s a small but close-knit group that gathers here each year—some of the country’s finest old-time musicians, and students of all ages and levels – to celebrate our rich mountain heritage of lively tunes, heart-felt singing, spirited square dancing and storytelling.
+It’s a small, close-knit group that gathers here each year—some of the country’s finest old-time musicians, and students of all ages and levels – to celebrate our rich mountain heritage of lively tunes, heart-felt singing, spirited square dancing and storytelling.

 Whether you’re an absolute beginner or accomplished musician, eight years old or eighty, you’ll have the opportunity to dig deep into the rich repertoire of Kentucky music and gain experience playing with other musicians.

 Mountain music has been passed down through the generations as young learners listened to and played along with their older family members and neighbors.
-In keeping with this tradition, Cowan is a school for all ages, with classes taught in call and response, rather than written music, improving both your ear for music, and your ability to join other musicians from the get-go!
+In keeping with this tradition, classes are taught in call and response, rather than written music.
+Whatever your age or level, this will improve your ear for music, and help you join in the fun of play with other musicians from the get-go!

 It’s a jam-packed week, five full days of music.
 Each afternoon, we’ll be joined by masters of traditional music: Virginia fiddler Betty Vornbrock, Letcher County’s own banjo treasure Lee Sexton and our 2017 Master in Residence, Bruce Greene, a champion of Kentucky’s old style fiddlers and their tunes.
-In the afternoon, students can choose between jam sessions for all levels, a youth and a singer’s circle.
-There will be a wide variety of afternoon workshops including beginning flat foot dancing, a kids field trip to a farm sponsored by Grow Appalachia, singing at the Big Cowan Old Regular Baptist Church, an appreciation of Kentucky’s African-American fiddlers by John Harrod, fiddle or ukulele from scratch and more!
-And don’t be surprised if you find yourself drawn into the magic of our Roving Storyteller Randy Wilson.
+In the afternoon, students can choose between jam sessions for all levels, including a youth jam.
+There will be a wide variety of afternoon workshops including beginning flat foot dancing, singing at the Big Cowan Old Regular Baptist Church, fiddle, banjo and ukulele from scratch, shape-note singing and much more!
+And don’t be surprised if you find yourself drawn into the magic of our Roving Ballad Singer Rich Kirby.
 Each evening students, instructors and neighbors will gather for a square dance, community theater performance or faculty concert.